 # of Aid Stations

-The race takes place on the track at the Julie Rose Stadium in Ashford.
+The race takes place on the track at Bedford International Athletics Stadium.
+This is a, for now, temporary move away from the Julie Rose Stadium, who are closing for Spring 2022 to resurface their track.
 Runners will begin at 0600 on Saturday 23rd April 2021 and the total cut off for all runners will be 17 hours or 2300.

-Runners will run in Lane 1,2 and 3 with race official check point and any crews to be set up in Lanes 4-8.
+Runners will run in Lane 1,2 and 3 with race official check point and any crews to be set up on the infield.

-Runners are permitted and encouraged to bring a crew, each crew will be able to set up in Lane 4 and tend to their runners as often as they wish but crews must remain completely stationary when handing anything to or communicating with a runner.
+Runners are permitted and encouraged to bring a crew, each crew will be able to set up on the infield and tend to their runners as often as they wish but crews must remain completely stationary when handing anything to or communicating with a runner.

 This event is by invitation or qualification only - see below.

 Entry is limited to 25 runners total in anticipation of 20 starters.
 The field is set small to create conditions for the optimal distance travelled for all runners.

 Entries are first come first served and any application will be accepted or refused within a week of our receiving it.